echosoar/gome/README.md

 # Go Me

-this is my golang study demo
+This is my golang study demo